emerson-escolar/TDAPatents/README.md

 Install the scripts in your local python environment (or virtual environment).
 For this, installation of additional python modules is needed.

    1. Download the repository either from [Releases](https://github.com/emerson-escolar/TDAPatents/releases) or by cloning this repository.
 If you cloned the repository, do not forget to do `git submodule init` and `git submodule update` to get the submodules.
+If you downloaded the zip file from Releases, extract it somwhere.

    2. (Optional, but recommended) Set up a virtual environment.
       One option is to use the python module venv.
       See [here](https://docs.python.org/3/library/venv.html) for specific instructions.
       Do not forget to activate the virtual environment before proceeding to the next step!
 Refer [here](https://docs.python.org/3/library/venv.html#how-venvs-work) for the corresponding activation script to call.

-   3. Run:
+   3. Navigate into the base folder of this project and run:
        ```
        pip install -r requirements.txt
        ```